US Topo - 6 of 28

 Because US Topo maps are mass produced from GIS databases, some features shown on traditional maps may never be included on US Topo.
 For example, it is doubtful a national database of isolated windmills and water tanks will ever be built, nor is it likely that the owners of cross-country pipelines or power lines will consent to showing these features.

 The two most requested additional feature classes are Public Land Survey System (PLSS) and recreational trails.
 For these two feature classes we are optimistic about eventually achieving the content of traditional maps, or perhaps even better.

-- Recreational trails are a harder problem due to the lack of national data sources, but progress is being made here as well.
+Recreational trails are a harder problem due to the lack of national data sources, but progress is being made here as well.
 US Topo maps began including the National Scenic Trails (such as the Appalachian Trail) in 2013.
 The U.S. Fish and Wildlife Service has provided trails for their lands which are now shown on all new US Topo maps.
-We are working with U.S. Forest Service and National Park Service to obtain data for their lands.
+U.S. Forest Service provided trails for their lands in Colorado, and is working on a nation-wide database that will allow us to show trails on all USFS lands.
 We are also pursuing partnerships with volunteer organizations such as the International Mountain Biking Association.
 We expect the number of recreational trails shown to slowly but steadily increase in the coming years.